 Do you have that kind of culture at your company?
 Let me lay out some of the hallmarks that you should pursue—some of the indicators that your company culture promotes ongoing learning and improvement.

-Signs That Your Company is Built for Everyday Improvement
+Signs That Your Company is Built for Constant Improvement

 A culture of constant improvement will usually have these hallmarks in place:

 No one at the company assumes they have all the answers.
 Everything you think you know about your industry or customer base could be turned on its head tomorrow, and you’re always ready to pivot, to dialogue with your customers, and to respond to changes.
 This attitude starts with leaders and works its way down!